itflow-org/itflow/CONTRIBUTING.md

 **Bulk vs. single actions.** If you change the behavior of a single action (e.g. resolving a ticket), check whether a `bulk_*` counterpart exists and update it too.
 They are currently parallel implementations and drift between them is a known bug source.

 **UI.** Bootstrap 4 / AdminLTE, modals per-module under `<portal>/modals/<module>/`, DataTables for lists, monospace styling for technical data (IPs, serials, keys) and proportional for human text.
 Match the page you're standing in.

+**Modals post to the portal you are standing in, not the one they live in.** Modal forms use `action="post.php"`, which the browser resolves against the *page* URL, not the modal's own path.
+A modal under `admin/modals/` that an agent page opens by relative path therefore submits to `agent/post.php` and is handled by `agent/post/`, not `admin/post/`.
+If you reuse a modal across portals, every portal that can open it needs a handler that accepts the same field set — otherwise fields are silently dropped on one side.

 **Style.** Procedural PHP, 4-space indentation, LF line endings, code and comments in English.
 Match the surrounding code rather than importing a personal style.
 Don't reformat code you aren't changing — it buries the real diff.

+Line endings and indentation are enforced by `.gitattributes` and `.editorconfig` at the repo root, so an editor that respects EditorConfig needs no configuration. `.gitattributes` marks `libs/` as `-text`: vendored code is preserved byte-for-byte as shipped upstream and must never be normalized, or the next wholesale library update turns into an unreviewable diff.

 ---